Five Components of a Drug-Free Workplace Program

 1. Drug-Free Workplace Policy

 A written policy is the foundation of a drug-free workplace program.
-Every organizations should tailor their policy to meet specific needs.
+Every organization should tailor their policy to meet specific needs.
 However, the most effective policies:

-- explain the consequences for violating the policy.
+- Explain the consequences for violating the policy.
 These may include discipline up to and including termination and/or referral for assistance.
-Consequences should be consistent with existing personnel policies and procedures and any applicable state laws.
+Consequences should be consistent with existing personnel policies and procedures and any applicable federal, state or local civil rights or workers' rights laws.

-To ensure compliance with federal, state and local laws, the policy should be reviewed by an attorney before implementation.
+To ensure compliance with federal, state and local laws, the policy should be reviewed by an attorney before implementation and annually.

 2. Supervisor Training